cwilvx/waitress-flask-memory-bug/README.md

 ### 2. Testing

 Open the task manager and search for the "python" process for this server.
+You can search for "main.py" to find it.

 1. Open http://localhost:1980 in your browser.
 You should see a list of music files diplayed.
 2. Ctrl + Click on different files to open them on a new tab